KESTIO

 5 days.

-It will have taken ChatGPT 5 days to reach one million users, in December 2022.*
+It took ChatGPT 5 days to reach one million users in December 2022.*

-By comparison, Facebook reached the same figure in 10 months and Netflix in 3 and a half years!
+In comparison, Facebook reached the same number in 10 months and Netflix in 3 and a half years!

-So you probably couldn't miss the real craze surrounding this conversational artificial intelligence.
+You probably haven't been able to escape the real craze surrounding this conversational artificial intelligence.

-By asking a simple question, ChatGPT will search and gather the maximum amount of information available on the web to provide you with the most appropriate answer.
+By asking it a simple question, ChatGPT will search for and gather as much information as possible available on the web in order to provide you with the most appropriate answer.

-This chatbot offers its users an infinite number of possible uses
+This chatbot thus offers an infinite number of usage opportunities to its users.

-But just a few months after all this excitement, what can we learn from ChatGPT?
-How can you really use it in your day-to-day business to optimize your sales and marketing performance?
+But a few months after this effervescence, what can we retain from ChatGPT?
+How can you really use it in your daily life to optimize your sales and marketing performance?

-We use it on a daily basis at Kestio and would like to share our experience with you, as it can save you a lot of time and help you with key marketing and sales activities!
+We use it daily at KESTIO and want to share our experience with you because it can save you a lot of time and help you with key marketing and sales activities!

 *Source: Sam Altman, 2022

-As we explained earlier, ChatGPT is a conversational artificial intelligence.
-Its mode of operation is therefore based on the question or query you share with it.
+As we explained, ChatGPT is a conversational artificial intelligence.
+Its operation is based on the question or request that you share with it.

-If, when you tried out the chatbot, you were disappointed by the answers you got, it may be because your initial request wasn't clear enough!
+If, during your trials with the chatbot, you were disappointed with the answers obtained, it may be because your initial request was not clear enough!

-Our advice for making the most of ChatGPT's features is to work on your requests.
-This is what we call " prompt engineering ".
+Our advice for maximizing the features of ChatGPT is to carefully craft your requests.
+This is known as "prompt engineering."

-The request you make to ChatGPT is called a " prompt". 🔍
+The request you make to ChatGPT is thus called a "prompt." 🔍

-Sharing a good "prompt" with ChatGPT is all about giving it context.
+Sharing a good 'prompt' with ChatGPT starts with giving it context.

 • Marketing specialist?

-By giving as much context as possible to your search, you'll guide ChatGPT towards the type of response you're looking for.
+By providing as much context as possible in your search, you guide ChatGPT towards the type of response you expect.

-As content manager for a CRM solutions company, can you write a 150-word article on the different types of CRM available?
+As a content manager for a CRM solution company, can you write a 150-word article on the different types of CRMs that exist?

-If, despite these recommendations, you're not satisfied with the answer you get, don't hesitate to refine your request by adding new instructions and telling the tool how it could correct itself.
+If, despite these recommendations, you are not satisfied with the answer obtained, do not hesitate to refine your request by adding new instructions and indicating to the tool how it could correct itself.

 Based on machine learning, ChatGPT will take your feedback into account to adjust its proposal!

-The aim of ChatGPT is to replicate a conversation with a human.
-All you have to do is tell it which human you want it to be!
+ChatGPT's goal is to replicate a conversation with a human.
+You simply need to tell it what kind of human you want it to be!

-To help you optimize your queries, discover our webinar dedicated to thethe art of questioning.
+To help you optimize your queries, discover our webinar dedicated to the art of questioning.

-Because with ChatGPT, as with any prospect, questioning is key!
+Because when facing ChatGPT, as when facing a prospect, questioning is key!

-How can you use ChatGPT in the marketing business to improve your company's performance?
+How to use ChatGPT in marketing roles to improve your company's performance?

-The first way the tool can be used to improve marketing performance is on copywriting.
+The first way the tool can be used to improve marketing performance is in writing.

-ChatGPT can help marketing professionals by providing a solid foundation for content creation.
+ChatGPT can help marketing professionals by providing them with a solid foundation for content creation.

-✒️ Copywriting: articles, emails, social network posts, ideas for content, titles, subject lines, subject monitoring, SEO keyword research, text enrichment, popularizing a subject, rewording, etc.
+✒️ Textual writing: articles, emails, social media posts, content ideas, titles, subject lines, monitoring a topic, SEO keyword research, text enrichment, simplifying a topic, or reformulation, etc.

-The quality of the response proposed by artificial intelligence depends on the relevance and clarity of the prompt (the query).
+The quality of the response provided by artificial intelligence depends on the relevance and clarity of the prompt (the request).

-Be sure to position the tool as an activity specialist, for example by asking questions such as:
+Be sure to position the tool as a specialist in the activity, for example by asking questions such as:

-The second way ChatGPT can be used to improve marketing performance is by understanding personas.
+The second way ChatGPT can be used to improve marketing performance is through understanding personas.

-It can help marketing professionals better understand the personas they are addressing by providing answers to specific questions about their behaviors.
+It can help marketing professionals better understand the personas they are targeting by providing answers to specific questions about their behaviors.

-For example: "As a marketer, what are the challenges facing Marketing Directors in industrial companies? "
+For example: "As a marketing specialist, what are the challenges for Marketing Directors in industrial companies?"

-⚠️ It's important to note that using ChatGPT should not be seen as simply replicating or copying its content.
+⚠️ It is important to note that the use of ChatGPT should not be considered as a simple replication or copy of its content.

-Instead, it can serve as a framework and structure for content creation, which can then be customized with the author's point of view and beliefs!
+Instead, it can serve as a framework and structure for content creation, which can then be personalized with the author's point of view and convictions!

 Content creation is a discipline that requires expertise and, above all, time.

-At Kestio, we can help you make the most of your time and gain in productivity and visibility!
+At KESTIO, we support you to help you optimize your time and increase your productivity and visibility!

-Click on the button below for a 15-minute exchange with
+Click the button below for a 15-minute discussion with

-ChatGPT can have a significant impact on sales performance, helping you to better understand your target audience's issues and prepare your sales meetings effectively.
+ChatGPT can significantly impact sales performance by helping you better understand your target's challenges and prepare for your sales meetings effectively.

-🎯 Indeed, by asking questions about the target company's business, activity or specific market issues, you can obtain useful information to better understand their needs.
+🎯 Indeed, by asking questions about the profession, the activity or the specific challenges of the company's market target, you can obtain useful information to better understand the needs.

-This will enable salespeople to prepare their presentations and deliver more relevant solutions tailored to the customer's specific needs. 💥
+This will enable sales representatives to prepare their presentations and provide more relevant solutions tailored to the client's specific needs. 💥

 For example, by asking questions such as:

-ChatGPT is therefore useful for helping sales professionals write e-mails, sales proposals and call scripts.
+ChatGPT is therefore useful for helping sales professionals to write emails, sales proposals, or even work on a call script.

-As a conversational assistant, artificial intelligence can help professionals save time and deliver more personalized solutions, which can lead to an overall improvement in sales performance. 💬
+As a conversational assistant, artificial intelligence can help professionals save time and provide more personalized solutions, which can lead to an overall improvement in sales performance. 💬

-Do you know the average B2B e-mail open rate?
-It is 15.1%*in decline year after year.
+Do you know the average email open rate in B2B?
+It is of 15.1%*, declining year after year.

-This figure reflects an evolution in marketing practices, and in particular an over-abundance of incoming e-mails (an observation I'm sure you share!).
+This figure reflects an evolution in marketing practices, particularly an overabundance of emails received (a situation you surely share!).

-But e-mail remains one of the most effective communication tools for a company, enabling easy and cost-effective contact with prospects.
+However, email remains one of the most effective communication tools for a company, allowing easy and cost-effective contact with prospects.

-Today, we're giving you 4 key points to bear in mind to ensure the success of your e-mailing campaigns!
+Today, we're giving you 4 keys to consider to ensure the success of your e-mailing campaigns!

 *Source: Le monde du mail, 2022

-When you send a message (e-mail, text message, handwritten letter...) to a friend or family member, do you take the recipient into account when adapting the content?
+When you send a message (email, SMS, handwritten letter, etc.) to your loved ones, do you consider the recipient to adapt the content?

-The main pitfall in writing commercial e-mails is to contact all your prospects in the same way, talking about one and only one thing: yourself.
+The main pitfall in writing a commercial email is contacting all your prospects in the same way by talking about one single thing: yourself.

-The aim of your contact should be to respond to a challenge faced by your prospect, not to sell your offer directly to them.
+The objective of your initial contact should be to address a challenge faced by your prospect, not to directly sell them your offer.

-Before writing any e-mail, we advise you to refocus on your target and your persona :
+Before writing each email, we advise you to refocus on your target and your persona:

-• What are its communication and consumption habits?
+• What are their communication and consumption habits?

 To help you decipher your target, use the empathy map!

-Complementing the persona, the empathy map is a visual tool that lets you put yourself in your target's shoes to better understand their emotions and needs.
+In addition to the persona, the empathy map is a visual tool that allows you to put yourself in your target's shoes in order to better understand their emotions and needs.

-Thanks to this precise definition of your target's behaviors and needs, you'll be able to identify more easily how your offer can help them in their daily lives.
+Thanks to this precise definition of your target's behaviors and needs, you will more easily identify how your offer can help their daily life.

-This will form the theme of your sales e-mail!
+This will be the theme of your commercial email!

-By providing a solution to a problem experienced by your prospect, you'll attract their attention and optimize the chances that they'll want to work with you.
+By providing a solution to a problem experienced by your prospect, you will attract their attention and increase the chances that they will want to collaborate with you.

-Copywriting is theart of writing persuasive content to grab your audience'sattention and convince them to perform a specific action.
-Good copywriting is therefore essential for maximizing the impact of your e-mail marketing campaigns and boosting audience engagement.
+Copywriting is the art of writing persuasive content to capture your audience's attention and convince them to take a specific action.
+Good copywriting is therefore essential to maximize the impact of your email marketing campaigns and strengthen audience engagement.

 Structure your message

-As seen above, it's important to understand who your target is.
-You need to know what motivates them, their needs, their pain points and their aspirations.
-Next, it's a good idea to choose a common theme or thread per e-mail that addresses one of your target's pain points or needs.
+As seen above, it is important to understand who your target audience is.
+You need to know what motivates them, their needs, their pain points, and their aspirations.
+Next, it is recommended to choose a guiding theme or common thread by email that will address a pain point or need of your target audience.
 This will make your message easier to read and understand.

-The structure of the message should be clear and concise: headings, sub-headings and bullet points can help improve readability and guide the reader through the message.
+The message structure must be clear and concise: titles, subtitles, and bullet points are elements that can help improve readability and guide the reader through the message.

 Apply the AIDA method

-The AIDA method is the most widely used copywriting method for converting a prospect into a customer.
-It consists of 4 distinct stages that guide the reader through the conversion process: Attention, Interest, Desire and Action.
+The AIDA method is the most used copywriting method to convert a prospect into a customer.
+It consists of 4 distinct steps that guide the reader through the conversion process: Attention, Interest, Desire, and Action.

-• To grab the reader's attention, use impactful elements such as the design, the title or a punchy catchphrase.
+• To attract the reader's attention, use impactful elements such as design, the title, or a striking introductory sentence.

-• Once you've got the reader's attention, get them interested in your solution by clearly presenting the benefits it offers.
+• Once you have captured the reader's attention, spark their interest in your solution by clearly presenting the advantages it offers.

-• Stimulate the reader's desire for your solution by showing how it can solve their problems and why it's the best option.
+• Encourage the reader to desire your solution by showing how it can solve their problems and why it is the best option.

-• Finally, encourage the prospect to take action by offering to buy your product or service, or to sign up for your newsletter to receive more useful information.
+• Finally, encourage the prospect to take action by offering them to buy your product or service, or to subscribe to your newsletter to receive more useful information.

 Use storytelling

-The choice of words and the emotions they evoke also play a powerful persuasive role.
+The choice of words and the emotions they evoke are also a powerful lever of persuasion.
 Tell a story to engage your target audience, using words that evoke emotions (positive or negative).
-You'll be able to create an emotional connection with your audience.
+You can create an emotional connection with your audience.

-The subject line is also crucial to ensure maximum open rates, as it's the first thing recipients see when they receive your e-mail marketing.
-It needs to be clear, impactful, specific and short.
-The subject line should give a clear idea of the e-mail's content and encourage recipients to open it.
+The email subject line is also crucial to ensure maximum open rates; it's the first thing recipients see when they receive your marketing email.
+It should be clear, impactful, specific, and short.
+The email subject line should give a precise idea of the email's content and encourage recipients to open it.
 Avoid vague or generic subjects, and be as specific as possible

-For example, instead of using "Company update", use "5 new features to improve your user experience".
-Also be sure to avoid "spamwords", i.e. generic words that could send your message straight to spam.
+For example, instead of using "Update of our company", use "5 new features to improve your user experience."
+Also, be sure to avoid "spamwords", that is, generic words that could send your message directly to spam.

-In addition to the subject line, the pre-header is another element to consider.
-This is the introductory text visible before you open the e-mail.
-It should be used strategically to give an overview of your message and arouse the interest of your recipients.
+In addition to the email subject line, the pre-header is another element to consider.
+This is the introductory text visible before opening the email.
+It should be used strategically to provide a glimpse of your message and pique the interest of your recipients.

-KEY No. 3 - The alliance of marketing and sales
+KEY #3 - Align marketing and sales teams

-Collaboration between marketing and sales is essential for the conversion of leads generated by e-mail marketing.
-Marketing is responsible for creating content and sending emails to attract the attention of prospects, while sales is responsible for turning these prospects into customers.
-When marketing and sales combine forces, they can leverage each other's constructive feedback to maximize lead conversion.
+Collaboration between marketing and sales is essential for converting leads generated by email marketing.
+Marketing is responsible for creating content and sending emails to attract the attention of prospects, while sales are responsible for converting these prospects into customers.
+When marketing and sales join forces, they can leverage constructive feedback from each other to maximize lead conversion.

-Sales reps can provide valuable information about prospects, such as their interest level, budget and specific needs, which can be used by marketing to personalize emails and increase engagement.
+Sales representatives can provide valuable information about prospects, such as their level of interest, budget, and specific needs, which can be used by marketing to personalize emails and increase engagement.

-In return, marketing can provide sales with prospect data, such as website page views, emails opened and clicks, which can help sales understand prospects' interest and personalize their sales approach.
+In return, marketing can provide salespeople with prospect data, such as website pages visited, emails opened, and clicks, which can help salespeople understand prospect interest and personalize their sales approach.

-Harmonizing these two departments is crucial to creating robust sales processes, eliminating existing problems during sales cycles and significantly increasing conversion rates.
+It is crucial to harmonize these two departments in order to create robust sales processes, eliminate existing problems during sales cycles, and significantly increase the conversion rate.

-To find out more about aligning your marketing and sales teams, we offer you a 40-minute webinar dedicated to this topic.
+To learn more about aligning marketing and sales teams, we offer a40-minute webinar dedicated to this topic.

-For many of the companies we work with, generating new leads is one of their main objectives.
+For many of the companies we support, generating new leads is one of the main objectives.
 Is this the case for you too?

-Behind this name lies a set of tools that enable you toautomate numerous marketing and sales actions, which are often time-consuming: data enrichment, e-mailing, content production, opportunity tracking...
+Behind this term lies a set of tools that allow you to automate many marketing and sales actions, which are often time-consuming: data enrichment, emailing, content production, opportunity tracking, etc.

 Today, we present 4 ways to use Marketing Automation to develop your sales.